 - The real-time data and simulations provided by digital twins can allow organisations to make informed decisions based on accurate and up-to-date information.
 This can be particularly useful for what-if scenario planning and impact analysis exercises.

-- By simulating interactions with consumers, digital twins can improve customer experience and identify opportunities for innovation, helping to boost satisfaction and retention.
+- By simulating interactions with consumers, digital twins can improve customer experience, identify opportunities for innovation and help to boost satisfaction and retention.

 While historically digital twins have been linked to manufacturing and IoT based industries, we are now seeing adoption across multiple sectors including financial services, energy and utilities.